The 25th Amendment to the United States Constitution was written by a 25-year-old son of Irish emigrants from the Bronx.

 During his term, he became editor of the Fordham Law School Journal.
 A controversial student election where the winner resigned and there was no obvious successor piqued his interest in presidential succession races.

 One week before the Kennedy assassination in November 1963, Feerick had written a scholarly essay on presidential succession.
-When Kennedy died and it became apparent there was no provision for a Vice President, Feerick’s article became the focus of legal scholars, politicians, and public alike.
-A constitutional minefield had suddenly opened up and action was needed urgently.
+When Kennedy died, and it became apparent there was no provision for a Vice President, Feerick’s article became the focus of legal scholars, politicians, and the public alike.
+A constitutional minefield had suddenly opened up, and action was needed urgently.

-The new President, Lyndon Johnson, had known health issues, and the next two people in line for the presidency were 71-year-old John McCormack (the Speaker of the House) and Senate Pro Tempore Carl Hayden, who was 86 years old.
+The new President, Lyndon Johnson, had health issues, and the next two people in line for the presidency were 71-year-old John McCormack (the Speaker of the House) and 86-year-old Senate Pro Tempore Carl Hayden.

-The need to set firm parameters on presidential succession was never greater.
+The need to set firm parameters for presidential succession has never been greater.
 Feerick, though a young and untried lawyer, proved more than equal to the task.
-It was the first of his great contributions to the betterment of society.
+It was the first of his significant contributions to society.

 His immigrant parents would surely be very proud.
-As for John Feerick even today his sense of duty is palpable.
-The old immigrant community values are those he still holds dear: hard work, sharing, giving back.
+As for John Feerick, even today, his sense of duty is palpable.
+The old immigrant community values that he still holds dear are hard work, sharing, and giving back.
 John Feerick has done his share.

 In 2020, Feerick's 'That Further Shore: A Memoir of Irish Roots and American Promise' was published by Fordham University Press.